Executive & Artistic Director

-Kate is an experienced Arts & Culture Manager with a passion for strategic business management within the non-profit sector including strategic planning, financials and budgeting, human resources, special events, fundraising, and grant-writing.
-She has a background working with many non-profit and for-profit creative organizations and enjoys a deep appreciation for cinema.
+Kate is responsible for the business management of The Cinematheque, including strategic planning, financials and budgeting, human resources, special events, fundraising, and grant-writing.
+She has a background working with several nonprofit and for-profit creative organizations and enjoys a deep appreciation for cinema.
 Kate has been with The Cinematheque since 2012; her favourite series presented since joining the organization was the Hou Hsiao-hsien retrospective in 2015.

 Operations & Programming Associate